-Nathan B. Webb focuses his practice on intellectual property litigation.
-He has experience representing clients, in both the state and federal courts, in a wide variety of intellectual property disputes; including patent, trademark and copyright infringement lawsuits, domain name and trade secret litigation, and trademark opposition proceedings.
-Nathan also advises clients in various pre-litigation matters, provides opinions of counsel (on either product clearance or patent infringement), and manages trademark and patent enforcement efforts.
-He has extensive experience in intellectual property transactional matters, such as drafting patent and trademark licensing and assignment agreements, company patent procurement and protection polices, and non-competition and confidentiality agreements.
+Nathan B. Webb focuses his practice in intellectual property litigation.
+He has experience representing clients in a wide variety of intellectual property disputes, including patent, trademark and copyright infringement lawsuits; domain-name and trade-secret litigation; and trademark opposition proceedings in both state and federal courts.
+He also advises clients on various pre-litigation matters, provides opinions of counsel on product clearance or patent infringement, and manages trademark and patent enforcement efforts.
+Nathan has extensive experience in intellectual property transactional matters, such as drafting patent and trademark licensing and assignment agreements, company patent procurement and protection policies, and non-competition and confidentiality agreements.

-As a registered patent attorney, Nathan also has experience drafting and prosecuting patents in the mechanical, chemical, and biological arts.
-Before becoming a patent attorney, he was a professor managing Washburn Law School’s criminal appellate advocacy clinic, and an attorney at the Kansas Appellate Defender Office.
-He is admitted to practice in Ohio, Kansas (inactive), the United States Supreme Court, and the United States Patent and Trademark Office.
+Nathan also actively supports the construction practice group in litigating trade secret, copyright and patent disputes.
+As a registered patent attorney, he also has experience drafting and prosecuting patents in the mechanical, chemical and biological arts.
+Before becoming a patent attorney, Nathan was a professor managing Washburn Law School’s criminal appellate advocacy clinic and an attorney at the Kansas Appellate Defender Office.

-A former college athlete, Nathan’s hobbies include basketball, biking, and running; he also enjoys gardening, travel, and spending time with his young daughters.
+A former college athlete, Nathan’s hobbies include basketball, biking and running; he also enjoys gardening, travel and spending time with his daughters.

 U.S. District Court for the Northern District of Ohio

 U.S. Patent and Trademark Office; U.S. Supreme Court; U.S. Court of Appeals for the Federal Circuit